 Content editor Martyn Moore reveals some useful techniques to improve your product photography

-Photography is probably the very last stage of the manufacturing process before selling whatever it is you make.
-You identified the need for your product and designed it; you made a prototype and refined it; you went into production and now you want to sell it.
-So, take a photograph of it.
+PHOTOGRAPHY is probably the very last stage of the manufacturing process before selling whatever it is you make.
+You identified the need for your product and designed it; you made a prototype and refined it; you went into production and finally, you want to sell it.
+Now, take a photograph of it.

 Here's a question for you: will you put the same amount of effort into the photograph as you did into all those previous stages between ‘idea’ and ‘product despatch’?
-I’m guessing probably not, which is a shame, considering all the time and effort and money it took to make your product a reality.
-You could at least take a decent photo of it.
+It would be a shame if you didn't, considering all the time and effort and money it took to make your product a reality.

 Part of the problem is the smartphone.
 Phone-based cameras are amazing and create better pictures than any of us could ever take on a 20-year-old film camera, great for sharing on small screens like tablets and laptops.
 Photo apps can correct the yellow cast from indoor lighting and make the background blurry to emphasise foreground detail but they can only do so much.
 To help them out you need to think about a few things yourself and understand what makes a great product shot.

 The first consideration is lighting.
 The best products shots have very soft, even lighting, which avoids dark shadows.
 The bigger the light source, the softer, more even the lighting.
 This is why professional product photographers use something called a ‘softbox’.
 The light is behind a translucent screen, which acts as a diffuser, spreading the light across its surface and evenly down onto the subject.

 You probably have the equivalent of a softbox near you now – a window letting in daylight.
 If the daylight is bright sunshine, make sure the sun is not shining directly through the window – that would be very hard, directional lighting and that’s not ideal for product photography.